Freeman Fitzgerald: Athlete at Notre Dame

 After high school, Fitzgerald enrolled at Notre Dame where he studied mechanical engineering and continued to be a multi-sport star.
 Though his greatest fame came as a football player, he also won varsity letters in football, baseball, and basketball.
 Fitzgerald was among the first players in Notre Dame history to receive varsity letters in the three sports.

 As a pitcher for the Notre Dame baseball team, Fitzgerald drew the attention of big league scouts.
 His pitching performance suffered in 1913, and his setback was blamed on the overdevelopment of his shoulder muscles after a summer of "pulling 'lead line' on a seining skiff at the Sand Island seining grounds.
 His pitching arm recovered in 1914, and he was offered "a fat contract" by the New York Yankees.
 However, Fitzgerald opted to continue with his education at Notre Dame.

 For the summer of 1914, Fitzgerald did not return to the Pacific fishing grounds, instead accepting a job as a lifeguard at Cedar Point on Lake Erie: "What Sand Island at the mouth of Columbia River is to athletes of the Oregon, Cedar Point has long been to the athletes of Notre Dame.
 Every year between 15 and 20 go there, where working short hours they keep in good condition by swimming and boating, and are in splendid shape to hit into hard football practice in the early Fall."

-In football, Fitzgerald played guard for Notre Dame from 1913–1915 and was a teammate of Knute Rockne on the 1913 football team.
-He was selected as the captain of Notre Dame's 1915 football team that compiled a 7-1 record – the sole loss a 20-19 defeat to Nebraska.
+In football, Fitzgerald played guard for Notre Dame from 1913 to 1915 and was a teammate of Knute Rockne on the 1913 football team.
+He was selected as the captain of Notre Dame's 1915 football team that compiled a 7–1 record – the sole loss a 20–19 defeat to Nebraska.
 He was selected as a first-team All-American in 1915 by Eastern sports authority Parke H. Davis and as a second-team All-American by International News Service sports editor Frank G. Menke.

 Fitzgerald also excelled academically.
 He was also one of two Notre Dame athletes to receive the school's jewel in 1915 for highest scholastic standing.
 In the Notre Dame yearbook for the Class of 1916, the following tribute was paid to Fitzgerald:"Fitzgerald is a big Oregonian — big in body, in mind, and in heart.
 During the last four years, he has been one of the most prominent and popular men at Notre Dame.
 As captain of the great 1915 football team, he won the recognition which his athletic ability deserved — a place on the all-American.
 His ability to shoot goals from the field and the foul line have made his presence on the basketball team invaluable.
 After four years of success in meeting the difficulties of the mathematics classes and the other troubles of the engineers, he has succumbed (according to rumor) to the charms of one of the fair ones in the neighboring city."